Composition Master Class - She Lives

 The course will be held in English.

-Individual lessons can be held in the following languages: Italian, English, German, Spanish, Hungarian (depending on professor).
+Individual lessons can be held in the following languages: Italian, English, German, Spanish, Hungarian (depending on the professor).

 PERFORMANCE OF THE PIECES

-The piece can be written for any combination of the instruments present in the ensemble, from the solo instrument up to the whole group and must not exceed 10 minutes in duration.
+The piece can be written for any combination of the instruments present in the ensemble, from the solo instrument up to the whole group and must not exceed 6 minutes in duration.

 info@shelivesmusic.it

-APPLICATION FOR ACTIVE PARTICIPANT
+APPLICATION PROCESS FOR ACTIVE PARTICIPANT

 • curriculum vitae